 NOTE: Before the furnace is fired up, the furnace is filled with Heat Transfer Fluid (HTF).
 While the furnace is filling with water, the bladder is shut off to prevent air from entering the bladder.
 When the furnace is freshly filled the HTF temperature is approximately 50 degrees Fahrenheit.
 When the furnace is full of HTF you will notice HTF coming out onto the roof from the relief vent pipe.
 At this point the water should be turned off and the bladder valve opened.
 After the furnace is fired up, the HTF temperature will start to increase.
 While the HTF temperature rises, the water will expand as it heats up, causing the excess HTF to go into the bladder.
 It will go into the bladder because it is the place of least restriction.
-This is another reason why we do not fill the bladder to overfill at higher temperatures caused by the expansion of the HTF during temperature rise
+This is another reason why we do not fill the bladder initially, too much HTF in the bladder at cooler temperatures could cause the bladder to overfill at higher temperatures caused by the expansion of the HTF during temperature rise